Maps4HTML/web-map-doc/docs/tutorials/quick-start.md

 ```
 </details>

-Continue with the next tutorial (Introduction) for a more detailed look.
+Continue with the next tutorial (MapML Introduction) for a more detailed look.